josh1248/cvwo-assignment-24-backend/README.md

 It is now time to enable deleting usernames.
 I think I should implement authentication right away, so here goes.
 Following the tutorial at `https://www.youtube.com/watch?v=d4Y2DkKbxM0`.
 Although it uses mySQL, GORM, and Go Fiber, I know deep enough about my setup that it shouldnt be an issue.

+First, we need a way to store passwords in our DB.
+Plaintext is definitely a no-go.
+Reading up, i shall be using the `bcrypt` library at `"golang.org/x/crypto/bcrypt"`. `bcrypt` not only helps in hashing passwords, but also in salting it (suffixing with random characters) to ensure unique hashes for the same password.
+It then stores the hash and cost into the hash itself for verification algorithms!
+It is named after the Blowfish cipher crypt that allows for safe password storage.
+(The industry standard now is to use 2FA, but this is an issue for another time.)

 # CVWO Assignment Sample Golang App

 This sample Golang app is provided to help you experiment and practice web development fundamentals.